 33. A book on loan may be recalled by the Library at any time, and the book must then be returned to the Library by the date specified on the recall notice, regardless of the date stamped in the book or notified to the user at the time of issue or renewal.
 It is the responsibility of users to ensure that they are in a position to respond promptly to recall notices.

 34. Fines are levied for the late return of items, in accordance with notices displayed in the Library and on the Library website.
 A user may check their Library record online, which lists any outstanding charges, and may pay those charges at a Library enquiry desk, by telephone, or online.
-Users who fail to return books may be invoiced for the accumulated fines, the cost of replacement, and an administration charge, and their borrowing rights may be suspended.
-Students should note that in order to graduate they must pay any outstanding debts to the University, which includes Library charges.
+Users who fail to return books may be invoiced for the accumulated fines and the cost of replacement, and their borrowing rights may be suspended.

 35. No person shall borrow a book from the Library if the maximum fines threshold has been reached.36.
 The Librarian may grant special facilities during a limited time to any person entitled to the use of the Library.